DTC's HVAC/R Technician Training Program

 The HVAC/R instructors at DTC blend real-world experience with hands-on training to help students prepare for an entry-level career in HVAC and refrigeration.
 Develop the skills and knowledge you need to excel professionally with HVAC/R training that incorporates classroom theory and hands-on lab instruction designed to help you become more proficient with the latest HVAC/R technology.

-*The student must take and pass the Core Type I and Type II certification exams.
+To obtain HVAC certification, students are also required to take and pass EPA Section 608 Core Type I and Type II certification exams.